ThoughtChewer/bible_studies/content/Bible Study 3 - Adam and Eve.md

 3. What is going on with the building language around the creation of woman?
 4. Why does the passage end with a mention of them being naked and not ashamed?
 5. We have started to see some not good in the story, but this seems trivial compared to what I see in humanity.
 Where is the real conflict?
-6. Structure was a big part of the last study, why didn't we discuss it here?

 ### Practical things to talk through with the learner:
 - Understanding the bible takes a lot of work.
 Its not something you just read and can fully grasp all the things that are happening.